iBridges-for-iRODS/iBridges/README.md

   - `tabELNData`: for the Electronic Lab Notebook, eLabJournal
   - `tabDataBundle`: (un)bundle datasets from/to four supported formats
   - `tabCreateTicket`: create iRODS tickets for anonymous access
+  - `verbose`: verbosity level, one of debug, info, warn, error, or critical (mandatory)

 The `check_free_space` option is *REQUIRED* to be set to `false` if your default resource does not yet have its free space annotated.
 It makes unannotated top-level resources visible in the drop-downs allowing selection of them.
 It also overrides file space protection.
 The `force_transfers` option sets the `force` flag for up/downloads.